 We hope you enjoy the following (Work in progress – come back for the latest update):-

-- Celtic Ferret are Ian Bartlett and Jean Reid, 2 finer traddy musicians can’t be found.
+Celtic Ferret are Ian Bartlett and Jean Reid, two finer traddy musicians can’t be found.

 Tradition is the passing on of fire, not the worship of ashes – Gustav Mahler